Mirkes/SupervisedPCA/README.md

 can be calculated by this function as well.
 Also function allow to apply user defined Laplacian matrix.

 One more significantly more powerful method of Advinced supervised PCA is implemented as well.
+Meaning and usage of parameter alpha of this algorithm is described in [wiki](https://github.com/Mirkes/SupervisedPCA/wiki)

 Read [wiki](https://github.com/Mirkes/SupervisedPCA/wiki) of this repository for much more detailed information on the algorithm.